choria-io/website/docs/content/autoagents/example/_index.md

 An Autonomous Agent consists of a directory with a file *machine.yaml* and an optional set of support scripts and more.

-In the concepts section we described a theoretical HVAC management agent, lets look how that might look as a machine.
+In the concepts section we described a theoretical HVAC management agent, let's look how that might look as a machine.

 ## Designing the Finite State Machine

-Lets try to solve the HVAC problem from our concepts page, to recap we want to have a file lets say *hvac.json* that describes in it thresholds for air quality that you read from sensors in the room.
-Could be humidity, temperature, co2 levels, whatever you decide.
+Let's try to solve the HVAC problem from our concepts page, to recap we want to have a file, let's say *hvac.json*, that describes in it thresholds for air quality that you read from sensors in the room.
+Could be humidity, temperature, CO2 levels, whatever you decide.
 Based on these configured thresholds and the input from your sensors you want to turn the HVAC on and off.

 Reasoning about this we determine we have 3 possible states: